refenv/cijoe/docs/source/packages/linux/scripts/null_blk.rst

 CLI arguments
 -------------
-options:

-* ``-h, --help``

-  show this help message and exit

 * ``--do {insert,remove}``

-  The commands to be run on the nullblk module.
+  The commands to be run on the nullblk module. (default: insert)